MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 This section walks you through all the steps to stand up an Azure Entra Domain Services managed domain integrated with WLS.
 Azure Entra ID doesn't support the Lightweight Directory Access Protocol (LDAP) protocol or Secure LDAP directly.
 Instead, support is enabled through the Azure Entra Domain Services managed domain instance within your Azure Entra ID tenant.

 >[!NOTE]
 > This guide uses the "cloud-only" user account feature of Azure Entra Domain Services.
 Other user account types are supported, but not described in this guide.
+Make sure the user is in **AAD DC Administrators**.

 ### Create and configure an Azure Entra Domain Services managed domain